Power outage costs are higher than you think—here’s what you can do to protect your home

 • Beyond cost, power outages can pose significant health risks.

-Your level of preparation and the duration of the power outage impact how much it will cost you.
+Your level of preparation and the duration of the power outage will partially determine how much it will cost you.
 Here are some of the most common costs associated with power outages:

 Major power outage costs